-Following the discussion of the individual religious merits and the collective sins of the people, Abravanel exploits the biblical rendering of Rabshakeh’s speech to the people of Jerusalem, developing it into an inner Jewish debate on whether to “to go to King Sennacherib and accept his Kingship” or to trust King Hezekiah.
-Rabshakeh mocks the trust in Hezekiah, be it based on the support of Egypt, on the strength of his men or on divine providence.
-Abravanel considers seriously the possibility that Rabshakeh is “a Jewish apostate.”
+Having discussed the religious merits of individuals and the collective sins of the people, Abravanel interprets the biblical account of Rabshakeh’s speech to the people of Jerusalem, developing it into an internal Jewish debate as to whether one should “go to King Sennacherib and accept his kingship” or place trust in King Hezekiah.
+Rabshakeh mocks those who do the latter, be it based on the promise of support from Egypt, belief in the strength of Hezekiah’s men, or the hope for Divine Providence.
+Abravanel seriously considers the possibility that Rabshakeh is “a Jewish apostate.”
 “He might even have heard Isaiah prophesizing ‘behold, the Lord brings up over them the waters of the river, strong and mighty, the king of Assyria and all his glory’ [Isaiah 8:7].”
-Rabshakeh is a liminal figure, navigating between creeds – “an apostate who believes in the divinity” and yet tries to convince in Hebrew people to surrender to the Assyrian king.
-Commenting on the “land like your own land, a land of grain and new wine” (2 Kings 18:32) to which Rabshakeh wants to attract the people of Judah, Abravanel displays his imperial understanding of the Assyrian politics:
+Rabshakeh is a liminal figure, navigating between creeds – “an apostate who believes in the divinity” – and yet tries to convince the Judeans to surrender to the Assyrian king.
+Commenting on the verse “a land like your own land, a land of grain and new wine” (2 Kings 18:32) a depiction of Assyria with which Rabshakeh hopes to entice the Judaean defenders, Abravanel demonstrates his understanding of Assyrian politics:

-This is what the king of Assyrian was doing to all the peoples he conquered.
-He was driving them out of their lands and transfer them to other cities while bringing peoples from his land to settle in Israel in the place of the exiles.
+This is what the King of Assyrian did to all the peoples he conquered.
+He drove them out of their lands and transferred them to other cities while bringing peoples from his land to settle in Israel in the place of the exiles.
 This is what he did with the ten tribes from the cities of Samaria.
-This way, he was moving and mixing nations while estranging them from the help of their compatriots and nearing them to him and his people so that the [exiles] could not rebel any more against him.
+This way, he moved and mixed nations while distancing them from the help of their compatriots and drawing them closer to him and his people so that the [exiles] could no longer rebel against him.